apeterson91/bendr/paper/paper.md

 certain restaurants or community amenities, the focus of this package and paper is on the latter.
 Specifically, our objective is to model the spatial variability of built environment features (BEF) of a specific class around locations where humans spend most of their time and group these spatial patterns into some number of common clusters.
-To put this into more concrete terms, we may be interested in how often Fast Food Restaurants are found around schools and whether there are certain schools that are more likely to have fast food restaurants closer to them than others.
+To put this into more concrete terms, we may be interested in how often fast food restaurants are found around schools and whether there are certain schools that are more likely to have fast food restaurants closer to them than others.

 ``rndpp`` is an R package that estimates and clusters spatial intensity functions in a Bayesian paradigm drawing random